dguti97576/dguti97576/README.md

 <h2> About Me </h2>
-👋 Hi, I’m David Gutierrez
+👋 Hi, I am David Gutierrez
  <p>A recent graduate from UC Riverside with a Computer Science degree.  </p>

 <h2> Languages </h2>